dymmond/asyncmq/docs/en/docs/index.md

 ---

-AsyncMQ is more than just a task queue, it’s the swiss army knife of async background processing.
+AsyncMQ is more than just a task queue, it's the swiss army knife of async background processing.
 Dive into the **Learn** section to master every feature, or jump into the **Features** docs for quick reference.

 Ready to bend time?